 If you don’t have a Poshmark account, you can receive a free $5 bonus when you sign up with my code SFGIRL2015.
-On Mercari, you can get $2 when you sign up with the code JENMHM.
+On Mercari, you can currently get $10 when you sign up with the code JENMHM.
+The amount varies by promotion.
 Thank you for supporting my blog.

 To help you get started, I've put together a 5 Days to Poshmark Sales email course because getting some tips and strategies at the start makes everything easier.

 Now here are 15 more tips to help you make more sales on Poshmark:

 1) List your best items at the top of your page

 Put your best items at the top so that they are the first thing people see when they arrive at your page.
 These items are the most likely ones to be shared if people are reciprocating your shares because they often don’t have time to scroll down and search for your best items.
 For potential buyers, they’ll hopefully like what they see at the top of the page enough to scroll down to check out your other items.
 These best items can be designer items, items from popular brands, items new with tags, and items in great condition.
 Examples include a Coach purse in excellent condition or a gently used bohemian style Free People dress.